ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 * `read_bytes()`
 * `read_text(`*encoding=None*`)`

-You can specify a resource from (a) the name of the package immediately enclosing the resource and (b) the resource  by either:
+You can specify the location of a resource from (a) the name of the package immediately enclosing the resource and (b) the name of the resource  by either:

 ```my_resource_location_as_string = importlib.resources.files('mypackage').joinpath('resource_name')```